Swagger Mocking and Testing

 In order to be correctly imported and understood by Microcks, your Postman file should follow a little set of reasonable conventions and best practices.

-that matches the API version.
+• Your Postman collection description will need to have a name that matches the API name and a custom property version that matches the API version.
 As of writing, Postman does not allow editing of such custom property although the Collection v2 format allow them.
-By convention, we allow setting it through the collection description using this syntax:version=1.0 - Here is now the full description of my collection...
+By convention, we allow setting it through the collection description using this syntax: version=1.0 - Here is now the full description of my collection....

 We recommend having a look at our sample Swagger API for the Beer Catalog API as well as the companion Postman collection to fully understand and see those conventions in action.